 Almost everyone has had a negative experience at a restaurant.
 For example, imagine Jane and Don Miller are celebrating their 20th anniversary at a swank restaurant.
 However, their waitress seems to be preoccupied waiting on other customers.
 Don finally motions to the waitress, and she comes to take their order.
-After thirty minutes, entrees finally arrive, cold.
+After thirty minutes, the entrees finally arrived, cold.
 By now, the excitement of celebrating has waned, and what could have been a memorable evening has turned into a nightmare.
 The waitress presents the check but is disappointed the Millers left only a small tip.

-It may happen more often in certain areas, but the ruth is that the potential for bad customer service is not limited to any specific industry.
+It may happen more often in certain areas, but the truth is that the potential for bad customer service is not limited to any specific industry.
 Any business that interacts with clients—whether it be in a B2B or B2C environment, whether it be in-person or across various communication media—runs the risk of alienating customers.
 Bad customer service can come in many different forms.
 Here are 15 general signs/actions that represent bad customer service:

-- Forcing customers to wait for long periods of time without apology or explanation.
+Forcing customers to wait for long periods of time without apology or explanation.

-- Forgetting to use courteous speech when speaking with customers.
+Forgetting to use courteous speech when speaking with customers.

-- Transferring customers to other service representatives without helping to answer their concerns.
+Transferring customers to other service representatives without helping to answer their concerns.

-- Not giving full attention to customers.
+Not giving full attention to customers.

-- Demonstrating an incomplete knowledge of the product or service.
+Demonstrating an incomplete knowledge of the product or service.

-- Criticizing the company, competitors, or other customers.
+Criticizing the company, competitors, or other customers.

 Avoiding eye contact.

-- Fidgeting or showing signs of impatience.
+Fidgeting or showing signs of impatience.

-- Lying to customers.
+Lying to customers.

-- Communicating in ways that can be easily misunderstood.
+Communicating in ways that can be easily misunderstood.

-- Talking down to customers.
+Talking down to customers.

-- Socializing with fellow employees instead of assisting customers.
+Socializing with fellow employees instead of assisting customers.

-- Failing to properly thank customers for their business.
+Failing to properly thank customers for their business.

 Of course, these examples only scratch the surface of bad customer service.
 In reality, any action—no matter how innocuous—that shows disregard or disrespect for the customer, their time, or their concerns will likely have a negative impact on how that customer views your organization.

-Unfortunately, there are are some businesses that have turned bad customer service into a defining feature.
+Unfortunately, there are some businesses that have turned bad customer service into a defining feature.
 For the past several years, Comcast’s customer service has been rated among the worst available, topping the list for the past two years running, with 54.4% of respondents in a survey commissioned by 24/7 Wall Street.
 That’s almost 10 percentage points higher than the next highest company!
 This is largely attributed to the fact that, in many areas, Comcast has no competitors and has grown complacent.
 All it takes, though, is for a competitor to arrive and treat their customers a little better, and they will leave by the hundreds.

 The best way to prevent negative buyer experiences is to establish employee training programs to familiarize them with the proper way to interact with and retain repeat customers.